An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 People with medium-to-large varices that have not bled may be treated with a surgical procedure called endoscopic variceal ligation (EVL).
 EVL is also called band ligation.
 It involves inserting an endoscope down through the esophagus.
 Latex bands are wrapped around the bleeding varices to shut off the blood supply.

-When varices located in the digestive tract begin to bleed (variceal hemorrhage), it is considered an emergency situation.
+When varices located in the digestive tract begin to bleed (variceal hemorrhage), it is a life-threatening situation.
 The first step is to immediately achieve normal blood clotting (hemostasis) in order to stop the current bleeding episode.
 Blood transfusions are usually required.

-If these treatments do not control the bleeding, or bleeding recurs, a transjugular intrahepatic portosystemic shunt (TIPS) procedure is performed.
+If these treatments do not control the bleeding, or bleeding recurs, a transjugular intrahepatic portosystemic shunt (TIPS) procedure can be performed.
 (For more information on TIPS, see "Treatment of Ascites" above.)
 However, this procedure can increase the risk for encephalopathy.

 Another procedure, called balloon tamponade, may be used to temporarily control bleeding prior to the TIPS procedure.
 Balloon tamponade is performed only for bleeding that cannot be controlled by drugs or endoscopy.
 It involves inserting a tube through the nose and down through the esophagus until it reaches the upper part of the stomach.
 A balloon at the tube's end is inflated and positioned tightly against the esophageal wall.
 It is usually deflated in about 24 hours.
 Balloon tamponade poses a risk for serious complications, the most dangerous being rupture of the esophagus.